UriZafrir/UsefulScripts/README.md

 # ADPasswordExpiryReminder
 Active directory script which queries users' password expiry date and sends them an email 7,5,3,1 days before it's expiry
+# GetWordpressVersionForAllWebsites
+Bash script which outputs wordpress version information for each website in /var/www